 FERPA strictly prohibits access to student records by any third party, including parents, with certain limited exceptions, unless the student gives written authorization to do so.

-In order to discuss a student's financial account with a third party, a student must complete the Student Accounts Information Release Form.
+In order to discuss a student's financial account with a third party, a student must complete the Student Accounts Office Information Release Form: FERPA.
 Without the written authorization of the student, the Student Accounts Office will not discuss a student's financial account with any individual.